If you’ve taken the time to sit down and read this article, I am going to hinder a guess that you are 1 of 2 types of hard gainers.

 So first and foremost, choose a gainer based on its calories and where that fits within your dietary food intake as this is a primary determinant in your ability to grow muscle tissue.

 Outside of caloric intake, the next important thing to look at in a weight gainer is both the protein content in grams but also the protein quality.

 First and foremost it is important to understand “How Much Protein You Need”, so give that article a read also.

-Once you determine how much protein you need, build yourself a diet that you will both enjoy in regards to palatability but also in its quality of food source.
+Once you determine how much protein you need, build yourself a diet that you will both enjoy in regards to palatability and also in the quality of food sources.

 Lean meats, eggs and fish are the 3 primary protein sources of choice for muscle gain.

 From here you can then factor in how much protein in your diet you need in order to achieve your daily requirements and this is what will separate one weight gainer from another.

 A 60kg male, only requires 120-150g of protein per day, so using a weight gainer with 50g of protein per serve is going to be overkill, regardless of the calories.
 We want to get protein from a variety of sources, including meats and shake options, so aim to have up to 2 serves of a protein powder and get the rest of your protein from the sources mentioned above.

 Finally, look at the protein sources in the ingredients panel.
 Whey protein has been proven time and time again to be the most anabolic protein source in supplemental form so try and get a protein powder that is made predominantly with either Whey Protein Isolate or Whey Protein Concentrate.
 Having trace amounts of egg albumin, milk protein or caseins is also fine, however, they should not be the dominant source.

 The carbohydrate content of a weight gainer is going to be one of the deciding factors on which product to choose.
 While we only need a specified amount of proteins and fats to achieve the goal of health and muscle recovery, carbohydrate intake can essentially rise and fall as much as the individual prefers/requires.